11 must-have features for membership websites (+ Free checklist)

 #9.
 Direct payments with multiple payment gateway options

-Whether using PayPal, Stripe, or another payment processor, you want a feature that accepts direct payments on your membership site so you don’t have to wait for a third party to process (and delay) your payment.
+Whether using PayPal, Stripe, or another payment processor, you want a feature that accepts direct payments on your membership community so you don’t have to wait for a third party to process (and delay) your payment.

 When you’re paid directly, you also gain the perk of keeping better financial reporting because all the sales data is in your payment processor.
 If you decide to move platforms, you’ll always have access to your sales data.